omelancon/javascript-1/README.md

   .fork(() => 'can\'t get body of null', b => b)
 ```

-# Coding Style
-In this guide we propose a coding style that promotes functional programming, it's fundamental that this style be opened to personal tastes and closed to divergence ## there should be only one way to solve a problem.

 ## Assignations & State Modification
-As a general roule you should avoid assignations at all costs, they alter state and increase the risk of sharing state in code and changing functions parameters.
+As a general rule you should avoid assignations at all costs, they alter state and increase the risk of sharing state in code and changing functions parameters.
 ``` javascript
 // bad
 const foo = state => {